St Agnes-by-the-Lake Episcopal Church (Algoma, Wisconsin)

-St. Agnes-by-the-Lake Episcopal Church, Algoma, Wisconsin, (originally called Grace Church) United States, is an Anglo-Catholic mission congregation of the Episcopal Diocese of Fond du Lac.
+St. Agnes-by-the-Lake Episcopal Church, Algoma, Wisconsin, (originally called Grace Church) United States, is church in the Episcopal Diocese of Wisconsin.
 The congregation first met in 1877, becoming an organized mission in 1897.

 History

 The first church service in Ahnapee, the former name of Algoma, was held by the Rt.
 Rev'd John Henry Hobart Brown, Bishop of Fond du Lac, on Aug.
 15, 1877, one person being confirmed, and an infant baptized.
-The first building, named “Grace Church”, was built in 1878 according to a design by Richard Upjohn (architect of New York City's famous Trinity Church, Wall Street, and founder of the American Institute of Architects).
+The first building, named “Grace Church”, was built in 1878 according to a design by Richard Upjohn (architect of New York City's Trinity Church, Wall Street, and founder of the American Institute of Architects).
 This was the first edifice to be constructed in the diocese following its organization in 1875.

 In 1877, a local paper noted:

 We understand that nearly enough has been subscribed to ensure the erection of the Episcopal church.
 It is proposed to build of brick, suitable in size and form to the anticipated needs of the community, Gothic in style, with symmetrical spire, etc. Plan executed by a prominent New York architect are expected soon.
 The edifice when completed will be an attractive, convenient, and comfortable house of worship, and an ornament to the village.
 It is intended to be complete, it ready for occupancy free from debt.
 The title will vest in the Trustees of the diocese until a church shall be organized, when it will be held by the Wardens and Vestrymen of the church.

 Grace Church burned to the ground in the spring of 1884.
 It was not until 1891 that the parishioners, with the encouragement and financial support of the second Bishop of Fond du Lac, the Rt.
 Rev'd Charles Chapman Grafton, could rebuild their church.
 The new edifice, reconsecrated as “St. Agnes-by-the-Lake”, was built on the old foundation and is an exact replica of the original Upjohn design.
 This new structure was also the first church to be built during Bp.
 Grafton's episcopate.
 A separate parish house, comprising a guild hall and vicar's residence, was completed two years later.